ngriebenow/tuwien-ase-purradise-java-angular-android-doc/process/guidelines/Coding-Guidelines.md

 Overloaded methods should not be split - there are no other methods in between those two.

 ## Formatting
-### One statment per line
+### One statement per line
 Each statement is followed by a line break.
 ### Block Indentation
-The block indintation (e.g. at an if) is **4 spaces**.
+The block indentation (e.g. at an if) is **4 spaces**.
 ### Lines
 #### Line Length
 A line is at maximum **120 characters** long.
 Exceptions:
-* package statment
+* package statement
 * import statements
-* urls in Strings or javadoc
+* URLs in Strings or javadoc
 #### Line-Wrapping
-When a line is going ot be wrapped, it is at these points:
+When a line is going to be wrapped, it is at these points:
  * before an operator like (`+`, `-`) as well as `.`, `::` operators
  * before a generic statement (`<T extends Foo & Bar>`)
- * after a assignement operator
+ * after a assignment operator
  * After an opening parenthesis `(`.
 The parenthesis stays in the line.
  * After a comma in a parameter list or method call
  * After a lambda arrow only if the body contains exactly one statement